 Incident Reporting by Long Term Care Facilities

-This page is intended to provide comprehensive care and residential care facilities with information on the reporting of incidents to the Indiana State Department of Health (ISDH).
-Except where otherwise stated, this page applies to:
+This page is intended to provide comprehensive care and residential care facilities with information on the reporting of incidents to the Indiana Department of Health (IDOH).

 This page is not intended for consumers for the submitting of complaints about a health care facility.
-Consumers should go to the Reporting a complaint web page at www.in.gov/isdh/21533.htm for information on reporting a complaint.
+Consumers can find more information on the Reporting a complaint web page.

 This page is also not intended for "covered individuals" for the Reporting a reasonable suspicion of a crime against a resident.
-Providers should go to the Reporting a reasonable suspicion of a crime against a resident web page at www.in.gov/isdh/25766.htm for information.
+Providers should go to the Reporting a reasonable suspicion of a crime against a resident web page for more information.